MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 });
 ```
 Bear in mind that the promise resolves only after ``ryskObj.play()`` has been called; that is only after the video and
 the RYSK data decoding processes have been started.
-You can for instance start playing video once the internal HTMLVideoElement
+You can, for instance, start playing the video once the internal HTMLVideoElement
 emits ``canplaythrough`` event:
 ```javascript
 this.ryskObj.onVideoEvent("canplaythrough",this.canplaythroughThis);